-The game will consist of two halves.
+A game will consist of two halves.
 The duration of each half is 10-minutes.
 There will be a 5-minute break in between the halves.

-The game clock will run for the duration of the halves without stopping (except if or when the referee wants to consult an official).
-The game clock will be run by the referee or an assistant.
+A game clock will run for the duration of the halves without stopping (except if or when the referee wants to consult an official).
+The game clock will be run by a referee or an assistant.

-Teams are supposed to be at the table 5 minutes before their game starts.
-Teams can be penalized one goal per minute at the referee's discretion if they are late for the game start.
-If a team does not report within 5 minutes of the game start, it forfeits the game and the winning team is awarded a 5-0 win.
+Teams are supposed to be at an assigned table/field 5 minutes before their game starts.
+Teams can be penalized one goal per minute at a referee's discretion if they are late for the game start.
+If a team does not report within 5 minutes of the game start, it is considered a forfeit of the game and the winning team is awarded a 5-0 win.